Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 1. On the **Basics** tab of the **Create storage account** blade, specify the following settings and select **Next: Networking >**:

-    -   Subscription: the name of the Azure subscription you are using for this lab
+    -   Subscription: The name of the Azure subscription you are using for this lab.

     -   Resource group: **s03-RG**

-    -   Storage account name: any valid storage account name
+    -   Storage account name: Any valid storage account name.

-    -   Location: the name of the same Azure region which you used earlier in this exercise
+    -   Location: The name of the same Azure region which you used earlier in this exercise.

     -   Performance: **Standard**